If you have an Australian real estate licence or registration

 If you’re licensed or registered in New South Wales

-If you’re licenced or registered in New South Wales, you need to complete unit standard 23137 within 6 months of being deemed licensed in New Zealand.
+If you’re licensed or registered in New South Wales, you need to complete unit standard 23137 within 6 months of being deemed licensed in New Zealand.
 This unit standard is about demonstrating your knowledge of preparing a sale and purchase agreement and facilitating the sale of real estate.

 You need to complete this unit standard because the real estate profession in New South Wales is different to that in New Zealand.
 In particular, you’re not authorised to prepare sale and purchase agreements in New South Wales.

 - prepare sale and purchase agreements for land, interest in land, the goodwill of a business or chattels